 To give us an experience of modern Slovenian food, Iva had chosen one of the finest restaurants in Ljubljana.
 This place while serving gourmet food had a relaxed vibe.
 They had beautifully plated dishes; sauvignon blanc from Čarga complemented these dishes perfectly.
 The server offered an elder-flower drink to my daughter, which she didn’t like much.

 We were now satiated, but there is always space for ice-cream!
 Iva took us to a small, family-run gelateria which offers flavours such as elderflower, tarragon, cheese, plum beside the usual.
 By this time, the small group felt like it had known each other for longer than the 4 hours we had spent together.
 As we walked down a green, tree-lined avenue, we heard wafting notes of music from a building and saw two kids playing saxophone in front of another building.
 We discovered that many buildings on this avenue had been converted to music schools.
-For the last part of the walk, the group walked into a large room – it looked like a cosy, bohemian living room – with books arranged on one end, a hammock thrown in another part and some quirky furniture and knick-knacks strewn almost haphazardly.
+For the last part of the walk, the group walked into a large room – it looked like a cozy, bohemian living room – with books arranged on one end, a hammock thrown in another part and some quirky furniture and knick-knacks strewn almost haphazardly.
 The café offers fair-trade, organic coffee and teas.
 You can go to the kitchenette, make your own tea or coffee and spend the day chatting with your friends.
 And that’s what we did!

 Food in Ljubljana

 You can book the food walk in Ljubljana via Ljubljananjam

 Subscribe to Zest In A Tote Digest, my monthly newsletter, for travel tips and inspiration.